terrapower/armi/doc/user/grids.rst

 Five-Ring, Third-Core Hex Maps
 """"""""""""""""""""""""""""""
-Five-ring and above ASCII maps start to require a special ``-`` character.
+Five-ring and above ASCII maps start to require the placeholder ``-`` character.
 This does not represent a hexagon, but is just a piece of cruft to help lay out larger ASCII maps

 .. code-block:: yaml